MicrosoftDocs/azure-dev-docs/articles/javascript/chat-app-with-separate-front-back-end.md

 * [Python](../python/get-started-app-chat-template.md)

 > [!NOTE]
 > This article uses one or more *AI app templates* as the basis for the examples and guidance in the article.
 AI app templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.
-For more details about the AI app templates used in this article and other templates, see [AI app templates](../ai/intelligent-app-templates.md).
+For more information about other available templates, see [AI app templates](../ai/intelligent-app-templates.md).

 ## Prerequisites